playwright-community/ssr/README.md

 > [!WARNING]
 This project is experimental, we are actively looking for the feedback based on your scenarios.

+## Motivation

+Playwright's networking interception works great for mocking requests/responses inside the Browser.
+Modern Meta-Frameworks like Remix, Next, Nuxt etc. often make requests from the backend.
+This project aims to explore ways on how to solve this by enabling mocking capabilities, like in Playwright for server side requests.

 ## Usage

 ### 1. Install the package